 Director Lazard, civilian head of the SOLDIER program, is voiced here by Stefan Marks.
 Funnily enough, Marks is also known for Justified, though he’d been doing voices in Command and Conquer since Red Alert 2.
-Lazard explains to Zack that the defector, SOLDIER 1st class Genesis, went AWOL during a mission in Wutai, which we learn is a foreign country that Midgar has been at war with for some time (to be more specific: since Before Crisis).
+Lazard explains to Zack that the defector, named Genesis, went AWOL during a mission in Wutai, which we learn is a foreign country that Midgar has been at war with for some time.
 Well, I suppose it’s not quite “Midgar” that’s at war.
 As anyone coming over from FFVII would know, Midgar itself is essentially owned an operated by the megacorporation, Shinra Electric Power Corp, who operate their own private army (including the SOLDIER program of combat specialists), and it’s Shinra that’s really at war with Wutai.
-Crisis Core doesn’t explain this up front since it’s assumed you’re coming to it from FFVII, but it does come across eventually, and it’s probably best I get it out in the open as soon as possible.
-Anyway.
-Shinra is at war with Wutai and Genesis went missing while on mission in Wutai.
-Back to the present.
+Crisis Core doesn’t explain this up front since it’s assumed you’re coming to it from FFVII, but it does come across eventually, and it’s probably best I get it out in the open myself.

 While Genesis’ mass desertion is obviously a problem, Lazard has to be practical and assigns Zack and Angeal to complete Genesis’ incomplete mission.
 Lazard implies that this mission might very well end the war with Wutai, and Angeal emphasizes how important this is by explaining that this mission might get Zack promoted to 1st class on Angeal’s recommendation.
 Zack is very excited about this.
 The mission is to take the Wutai fortress of Fort Tamblin, with details to be explained after you’re done learning how to enjoy the game’s other features.

 As for the hub world, you can’t go far during the opening sequence, but I will say that it’s mostly empty and could probably have been condensed into a smaller space.
 Square must have agreed, because they compressed the hub world of this game’s spiritual successor, Kingdom Hearts 358/2 Days, into a single room, which was just as bad in the opposite direction!
 One important feature in Crisis Core’s hub zone – probably the most important – is easy to overlook as it’s disguised as something that would be generic in any normal RPG.
-Namely: in the Shinra corporation lobby (down the elevator from SOLDIER HQ), you can speak to a woman giving out free samples of a special potion to SOLDIER employees.
-This potion not only restores your stats (apparently this random, unnamed vendor is the game’s only inn!), but also gives you the Auto-Life ability that restores you to full health the next time you die, something you can otherwise only get by consuming costly Phoenix Downs.
-As a result, you’ll probably spend most of your Mission time like the two of us did: parked in the Shinra lobby save point, just a few steps away from Miracle Potion Lady with No Name.
+Namely: in the Shinra corporation lobby (down the elevator from SOLDIER headquarters), you can speak to a woman giving out free samples of a special potion to SOLDIER employees.
+This “free samples potion” is the closest thing Crisis Core has to an inn!
+I can’t imagine any other game taking a basic service like this and treating it like they were trying to sell artisanal cheese.
+This potion not only restores your stats, but also gives you the Auto-Life ability that restores you to full health the next time you die, something you can otherwise only get by consuming costly Phoenix Downs.
+As a result, you’ll probably spend most of your Mission time like Kyle and I did: parked in the Shinra lobby save point, just a few steps away from Miracle Potion Lady with No Name.
 But that’s for later.

 On the way out to Wutai (there weren’t many Missions available yet), Lazard said that he was coming along with Zack and Angeal, and goodness knows why, because this causes nothing but problems and is happening for basically no reason.
 Lazard asked Zack about his “dream.”
 So is this just what passes for inter-office conversation in the FFVII universe?
 Zack said that his dream was “to become a hero,” and Lazard chuckled that “impossible dreams were best kind.”
 Zing.

 At last, B-Team set up the signal bomb, and Zack charged out to attack the front gate.
 This fight was honestly pretty hectic and intense for the start of the game!
-The enemies must have been toned down somehow, because there were more of them here than there were anywhere else in the chapter and that just plain wouldn’t make any sense if they were full strength, would it?
+The enemies must have been toned down for this sequence somehow, because there were more of them here than there were anywhere else in the chapter and that just plain wouldn’t make any sense if they were full strength, would it?
 The most obnoxious part of this fight was that several of the Wutai troops were perched atop the fortress walls and could only be hurt by magic attacks.
 Due to my inexperience, I wasted most of my MP for the entire mission during this one battle, and never figured out how to get it back!
-No, really, I never figured out how to get it back.
-I wasn’t sure how it regenerated even by the time we had cleared the entire game, even when it was happening to me!
+No, really: I may have gotten it back, but I never figured out how, at least not during the playthrough.
 MP is actually restored randomly via the DMW, and I should have guessed.
-That should have been my default assumption for anything that didn’t make sense to me.
+That should have been my default assumption in Crisis Core.
 At least it got refilled when we revisited the potion lady.

 We pushed through, fighting enemies in the open, hidden behind rotating walls, up in towers, some of which we couldn’t resolve without the game letting us first, forcing us to backtrack.
 One relatively unique encounter included some gunners holding a hall, and we had to use their own rotating wall to get behind them.
 Gee, if only you had been equipped with something more practical than a sword, eh Zack?
 Lazard complimented us on “occupying” the fort after killing half the enemies though… one person versus dozens isn’t really “occupying” when you think about it.

 When we attempted to enter the inner fortress, we had one additional cutscene in this busy room, introducing none less than Kyle and my favourite FFVII charater, Yuffie Kisaragi.
-While Yuffie would one day become the youngest member of the main FFVII team, at the moment she was… maybeeee… 9?
+While Yuffie would one day become the youngest member of the main FFVII team, during Crisis Core she’s… maybeeee… 9 years old?
 Hold on a second, let me check this…… Aha, yes!
 I finally guessed the age of a Final Fantasy child!
 Take that, Palom, Porrim, Rydia, Mid and Krile!
 Yuffie and her massively inflated sense of self-importance proclaimed herself the greatest warrior in all of Wutai, punched the air in Zack’s direction, and then ran off.
 Ah yes, it’s so adorable when children play their games with the unforgiving human monsters that murdered dozens of their adult friends and caregivers.
 It keeps the spark of joy warm in my heart.